-Here are my tips for healthy eating meal planning.
+Here are my tips for healthy plans for eating well this year!

 Cook Once, Eat Twice

 This method is perfect for those of you on a tight schedule and you want healthy plans for eating!

 If you haven’t heard of the “Cook Once, Eat Twice” method, I’m going to break it down for you!
 Instead of making one meal each night, you make twice as much when you do cook so you can enjoy it later in the week or freeze it for later.